depscloud/gitfs/README.md

 ## Support

-Support on this library is limited right now, but open and under for active development.
+Support on this library is limited right now, but open to and under active development.
 Below, you will find some of the current limitations / capabilities for the project.

 [![Build Status](https://travis-ci.org/mjpitz/gitfs.svg?branch=master)](https://travis-ci.org/mjpitz/gitfs)